danwallach/github-classroom-utils/README.md

 and it will create the directory `codedump-week06` and will check out all of the matching repos into the desired directory.

+An optional flag, `--safe`, creates repositories that do not have your API token embedded in them.
+This means that remote Git actions that require the token might not work, but the repos are safer to share.
+By default, the API token is embedded in the cloned Git repos.

 ### github_rate_limit

 If you keep running these tools, you'll eventually hit the wall with